georgia-tech-db/evadb/README.md

 ## Quick Start

-1. EVA supports Python versions 3.7 through 3.10.
-To install EVA, we recommend using the pip package manager.
+1. To install EVA, we recommend using the pip package manager (EVA supports Python versions 3.7+).

 ```shell
 pip install evadb
 ```

-1. EVA works on Jupyter notebooks -- illustrative notebooks are available in the [Tutorials](https://github.com/georgia-tech-db/eva/blob/master/tutorials/03-emotion-analysis.ipynb) folder.
-EVA adopts a client-server architecture and comes with a terminal-based client.
+2. EVA is based on a client-server architecture.
+It works in Jupyter notebooks (illustrative notebooks are available in the [Tutorials](https://github.com/georgia-tech-db/eva/blob/master/tutorials/03-emotion-analysis.ipynb) folder) and also supports a terminal-based client.
 To start the EVA server and a terminal-based client, use the following commands:
 ```shell
 eva_server &   # launch server
 eva_client     # launch client
 ```

-2. Load a video onto the server using the client (we use [ua_detrac.mp4](data/ua_detrac/ua_detrac.mp4) video as an example):
+3. Load a video onto the EVA server from the client (we use [ua_detrac.mp4](data/ua_detrac/ua_detrac.mp4) video as an example):

 ```mysql
 LOAD VIDEO "data/ua_detrac/ua_detrac.mp4" INTO MyVideo;
 ```

-3. That's it!
-You can now start running queries over the loaded video:
+4. That's it!
+You can now run queries over the loaded video:

 ```mysql
 SELECT id, data FROM MyVideo WHERE id < 5;
 ```

-4. Search for frames in the video that contain a car
+5. Search for frames in the video that contain a car

 ```mysql
 SELECT id, data FROM MyVideo WHERE ['car'] <@ FastRCNNObjectDetector(data).labels;